Bayesian multivariate mixed-scale density estimation: Introduction

 \section{Introduction}

-We focus on nonparametric models for estimating unknown joint distributions for mixed scale data consisting of binary, ordered categorical, continuous and count measurements.
+In this paper we focus on nonparametric models for estimating unknown joint distributions for mixed scale data consisting of binary, ordered categorical, continuous and count measurements.
 Somewhat surprisingly given the considerable applied interest, the literature on nonparametric estimation for mixed scale data is very small.
-From a frequentist kernel smoothing perspective, Li, Racine and co-authors \citep{li:racine:2003, hall:etal:2004, ouya:etal:2006, li:racine:2008} proposed mixed kernel methodology and considered properties under somewhat restrictive conditions. \citet{efro:2011} recently relaxed these conditions and proposed a data-driven estimator designed to combat the curse of dimensionality.
+From a frequentist kernel smoothing perspective, Li, Racine and co-authors \citep{li:racine:2003, hall:etal:2004, ouya:etal:2006, li:racine:2008} proposed mixed kernel methodology and considered properties under somewhat restrictive conditions.
+These conditions are relaxed by \citet{efro:2011} and a data-driven estimator designed to combat the curse of dimensionality is proposed.
 His work assumed compact support for continuous variables and bounded support for discrete variables.
+A recent collection of frequentist contributions to the topic can be found in \citet{adel:2013}.
 From a Bayesian semiparametric perspective, \citet{nore:pele:2012} show posterior consistency for a finite mixture of latent multivariate normals, assuming bounded support for the discrete variables.
-Similar models have been applied for mixed scale data, but without theory support \citep[e.g.,][]{ever:1988,morl:2012,song:etal2009}.
+Similar models have been applied for mixed scale data, but without theory support \citep{ever:1988,morl:2012,song:etal2009}.

 In the parametric literature on mixed scale modeling, it is common to model the joint distribution of underlying variables as Gaussian, with the categorical variables then obtained via thresholding.
 A number of authors have considered variations on this theme in the nonparametric case, via modeling one or more components as non-Gaussian using mixtures and other approaches.
-We apply a related strategy here to obtain a broad framework, with our focus then on studying the theory related to large support, posterior consistency and near optimal rates of convergence.
+We apply a related strategy here to obtain a broad framework, with our focus then on studying the theory related to large support, posterior consistency and rates of convergence.
+This is the first contribution (to our knowledge) to Bayesian posterior consistency and posterior rates of contraction for a large class of mixed scale models.
+In particular a minimax rate for this class of problems is not known.
+However it is potentially faster than usual rates for estimating smooth continuous densities.
 Our goal is to provide theorems that allow leveraging on results obtained for multivariate continuous densities.
-With this goal in mind, we focus on a multivariate mixed scale generalization of the rounding framework of \citet{cana:duns:2011}.
+We consider a multivariate mixed scale generalization of the rounding framework of \citet{cana:duns:2011}.
+This extension is intuitive both from a practical and theoretical point of view.